 If a proposed undertaking is particularly important or not a normal part of our work then we may refuse to give it until you give us express written authority in our usual format.

 12.1.
-Proof of identity.
+Proof of your identity.
 Before we can start work, we must have documentary proof of your identity and, where relevant, that of your beneficial owner(s).
-This information must be renewed every three years.
+This information may be renewed every three years.
 We may verify your identity by:

 a.) searching a third-party database.
 This may leave a footprint on your credit file, but it will not affect your credit rating.